-All students will be required to take and pass a PhD qualifier exam upon completion of the necessary courses.
-All students must develop their research prospectus into a full research project either theoretical or experimental and documented in a thesis format which meets the standards established by the College of Mathematics, Natural Sciences, and Technology (CMNST), and the School of Graduate Studies and Research.
+All students will be required to take and pass a Ph.D. qualifier exam upon completion of the necessary courses.
+All students must develop their research prospectus into a full research project either theoretical or experimental and documented in a thesis format which meets the standards established by CAST and Graduate Studies and Research.

 The completed thesis will be submitted to the Thesis Advisory Committee for review and if deemed acceptable, an oral examination, consisting principally of a defense of the thesis, will be scheduled.
-After the thesis has been read and approved by the Thesis Advisory Committee, it must be submitted to the Dean of CMNST College and finally to the Dean, School of Graduate Studies and Research.
+After the thesis has been read and approved by the Thesis Advisory Committee, it must be submitted to the Dean of CAST and finally to the Dean, Graduate Studies and Research.
 The Thesis Advisory Committee is uniquely qualified to approve the thesis and its defense.
 If denied, the candidate will not be recommended for graduation.
-In this event, the student may be reexamined at a later period as determined by the thesis committee.
+In this event, the student may be re-examined at a later period as determined by the Thesis Committee.